John M. Martinis

 John Matthew Martinis (born 1958) is an American physicist and Professor of Physics at the University of California, Santa Barbara.
-He led a team to develop a superconducting quantum computer at Google Quantum AI Lab, a partnership between UC Santa Barbara and Google.
-With the Sycamore processor, they claimed the first evidence of quantum supremacy in 2019.

-He shared the 2025 Nobel Prize in Physics with John Clarke and Michel Devoret for their joint work on macroscopic quantum phenomena in superconductors.
+He led a team to develop a superconducting quantum computer at the Quantum AI Lab.
+With the Sycamore processor, the team claimed the first evidence of quantum supremacy in 2019.
+He shared the 2025 Nobel Prize in Physics with John Clarke and Michel Devoret for joint work on macroscopic quantum phenomena in superconductors.

 Early life and education

-John Matthew Martinis was born in 1958 and raised in San Pedro, California.
-He describes himself as of Croatian descent, his mother being from United States and his father being an ethnic Croat from Komiža on the island of Vis near Split, Croatia.
-His father immigrated to the United States from Yugoslavia, escaping the communist regime.
+John Matthew Martinis was born in 1958 and raised in San Pedro, Los Angeles.
+His father, a Croat from Komiža on the island of Vis near Split, Croatia, immigrated to the United States from Yugoslavia to escape the communist regime.
+His mother was born in San Pedro to parents who had also emigrated from Croatia.

-After graduating from the University of California, Berkeley, Martinis received a Bachelor of Science in physics in 1980 and a Doctor of Philosophy in physics in 1987.
+Martinis attended the University of California, Berkeley, where he received a B.S. in Physics in 1980, and a Ph.D. in Physics in 1987.

-During his doctoral studies, he investigated the quantum behaviour of a macroscopic variable, the phase difference across a Josephson tunnel junction.
-His doctorate advisor was John Clarke.
+During his doctoral studies, Martinis investigated the quantum behaviour of a macroscopic variable, the phase difference across a Josephson tunnel junction.
+His doctoral advisor was John Clarke.
 During this time, he collaborated with Michel Devoret, a postdoctoral researcher at the time.